-I know you hate to admit it to yourself, but you’re feeling down and at least a little depressed.
-Despite how capable and successful you’ve been in the past, you’re embroiled in conflict now.
+Feeling annoyed?
+Not quite sure what to do with yourself?
+I know you hate to admit it, but you’re feeling down, out of sorts, and at least a little depressed.
+Despite how successful you’ve been in the past, now you’re embroiled in conflict.
 You’re definitely not feeling corporate support.

 If you’ve never had the pleasure before now, you’ve been missing out.
 You should know that personal support is not only quite normal and healthy but is very likely to provide you with a renewed competitive edge.
 There are stages that even you may travel along your way.

 Of course, you’re feeling angry about the whole thing.
-Anger can be very challenging to cope with because it is what’s referred to as a secondary emotion.
-It’s one that derives from frustration, and worse yet, it prevents you from locating the necessary insight that you need to get you out of this debacle.
+Anger can be very challenging to cope with because it is referred to as a secondary emotion.
+It derives from frustration, and worse yet, it prevents you from locating the necessary insight that you need to get you out of this debacle.

 What do you do to decompress and to feel “at one” with the universe?
 You will likely benefit from accessing a different perspective and renewing a connection to your emotions.
 Ultimately, you’ll be able to create a new emotional state for yourself, one that has the right impact, one that feels more organic.

 Forget for the moment about whether you’re right or justified in your comments.
 What is the impact of what you’re saying and not saying?
 The entire experience has been a disconcerting realization for you, for sure.
-Communication, however, is the purview of leadership and so you must control the message you’re sending.
+However, communication is the purview of leadership, so you must control the message you’re sending.
 Therefore, please see yourself as a leader and as a person of influence, and communicate conscientiously.

-Political issues, such as conflict with others isn’t uncommon, but what surprises you is those key people that you thought were your friends don’t seem to have your back.
+Political issues, such as conflict with others, aren’t uncommon, but what surprises you is those key people that you thought were your friends don’t seem to have your back.
 Personal relationships within the corporate context can be tricky.
 People must consider the costs and benefits of aligning themselves with you.

 When even your spouse notices and tries to talk to you about your moods, you can rest assured that you’ve got a problem that needs your undivided attention.
 Trust in that realization.
-Trust and have faith, that this is a benevolent force that is urging you to change, to become more sensitive toward others.
+Trust and have faith that this is a benevolent force urging you to change and become more sensitive toward others.
 Don’t discount them as if they are simply angling for an advantage over you.
 That’s just old-fashioned paranoia.

-Ultimately, you realize that you’re going to have to rebuild trust and respect with others, that is if you desire to remain in your position and in the organization.
-The changes that you make, the sensitivity that you start cultivating for others, will go a long way towards rekindling trust and establishing mutual respect.
+Ultimately, you realize that you’re going to have to rebuild trust and respect with others, that is, if you desire to remain in your position and in the organization.
+The changes you make and the sensitivity you start cultivating for others will go a long way towards rekindling trust and establishing mutual respect.
 But don’t make the rookie mistake of thinking that if you show sensitivity today, that others will reciprocate tomorrow.
 That just smacks of manipulation.
-You’ve got to make a real and lasting change in order to regain others’ trust.
+You’ve got to make a real and lasting change to regain others’ trust.

 If you’ve been following some of my other communications, you know where I’m going with this.
 My bottom line is to focus – not on your position – but on your leadership style!
 Things always happen for a reason, regardless of whether we are aware of the reasons or not.
-Times that we are able to really embrace our power and responsibility, are times when we give life to our best, what I like to refer to as our “inner leadership legends.”
+Times that we can really embrace our power and responsibility are times when we give life to our best, what I like to refer to as our “inner leadership legends.”